mattrberry/CryBoy/README.md

 # <img height="46" src="README/cryboy.svg"/> ![](README/gameboy.png)

-CryBoy is a Gameboy emulator written in Crystal.
-The goal of this project is an efficient Gameboy emulator with highly readable code.
+CryBoy is a Game Boy (Color) emulator written in Crystal.
+The goal of this project is to create an efficient Game Boy emulator with highly readable code.

 This would not be possible without the [Pan Docs](https://gbdev.io/pandocs), [izik's opcode table](https://izik1.github.io/gbops), or the [gzb80 opcode reference](https://rednex.github.io/rgbds/gbz80.7.html).
 A thanks also goes out to [PyBoy](https://github.com/Baekalfen/PyBoy), which was a useful reference when I first started this project.